DevCassie/Castoe-Streamer/readme.md

 If you found a bug, or if you have any ideas to implement into Castoe Streamer, you could contact me on discord using the following tag `Cassie#8330`.
 You could also join the official support server [here](https://discord.gg/3BjWtjn), on the other hand you could also just support an issue on the [github repo](https://github.com/DevCassie/Castoe-Streamer/issues).

 # Contributing
 Castoe Streamer is licensed under the MIT license.
-Which means you are free to contribute to the package by forking the repository or cloning the master branch.
+Which means you are free to contribute to the package by forking the repository or cloning the master branch and create a pull request.